 In a small role as an extra there’s also a minor cult star in the genre of SF, namely Gene Evans.
 This was one of Evans’ early outings, but he soon became a noted character actor, racking up large supporting roles in westerns and even leading man roles in war films like Fixed Bayonets and The Steel Helmets (both 1951).
-The stocky, red-headed actor played second lead along with Lew Ayres and Nancy Reagan in the SF movie Donovan’s Brain (1953) and played lead in Behemoth the Sea Monster (1959).
+The stocky, red-headed actor played second lead along with Lew Ayres and Nancy Reagan in the SF movie Donovan’s Brain (1953, review) and played lead in Behemoth the Sea Monster (1959).
 He had a small role in the 1989 low-budget film Split, and was also one of the leads in the 1974 cult horror movie Peopletoys.

 This being a film from Twentieth Century-Fox, most of the principle crew are Academy Awards winners.
 For our purposes, though, one of the more interesting people is art director Lyle Wheeler.
 “The dean of Hollywood art directors” worked on over 350 films in his carers and won 5 Oscars.
 Wheeler was also art director for the classic SF movie The Day the Earth Stood Still (1951, review), Monkey Business, The Fly (158), The Return of the Fly (1959), The Alligator People (1959), Journey to the Center of the Earth (1959) and Marooned (1960).
 The special effects of the movie are well crafted, using wirework, rear projection and animation.
 The special effects artist was Fred Sersen, twice Oscar awarded and credited with creating the best special effects department in Hollywood at Fox in the late thirties.
 Among other things, Sersen created the shot of the flying saucer landing in The Day the Earth Stood Still and many of the impressive effects shots on 20,000 Leagues Under the Sea (1954).